SamuelLeeD/zoocasa-scraper/README.md

 # Zoocasa crawler
 Scrapes the listings from Zoocasa for property information and prices.

 For it to work, you need to install Scrapy (probably using "pip install scrapy").
+You need Python as well of course.

 The crawler is currently set to get listings from `https://www.zoocasa.com/real-estate`.
 If you want it to just get listings for a specific city, for example, just replace the URL in `listings.py` with the search page for that city.
 For example, to get sold listings for Toronto, replace the URL with `https://www.zoocasa.com/toronto-on-sold-listings`